Annette Melton

 Annette Melton is an Australian actress and television presenter.
 She has appeared in a US Discovery Channel series about female killers, Deadly Women; in a series six episode as Regina DeFrancisco and in a series eight episode as Gaile Owens.
 Melton has hosted televised motorsport productions such as the 2014 World Time Attack on Australia's free to air multicultural channel SBS and Motive TV on Foxtel.
 Her mixed-race beauty has seen her featured in FHM magazine, Maxim Magazine, on the cover of T3 and Acclaim magazines.
 In 2022 she was cast as Shannon in an Australian independent feature film, Get Free.

+Chiko Chick

+Since the 1950s, Chiko Rolls have been advertised featuring the "Chiko Chick" character, a seductive woman on a motorbike accompanied by the slogan "Couldn't you go a Chiko Roll?".

+In 2008, the Simplot Australia company began a nationwide search for the new "Chiko Chick", hoping to downplay the traditionally raunchy look in favour of a more wholesome "girl next door" image.
+In July 2008, the new advertising poster was unveiled at the Wagga Wagga Showgrounds featuring Annette Melton as the new face.